Functorial invariants for chaos topology from data: Algebra of directed paths

+Let $\mathcal{T}_G = (K_G, \mathcal{G}_G)$ be the subtemplex defined by the union of all directed cycles belonging to a specific generatex class $G$.
 Assigning a consistent local orientation to each top-cell of $K_G$ by propagating it across shared boundaries, the orientability chain is the sum of all their signed boundaries.
-A class $G$ is \emph{orientation-reversing} if any interior 1-cell appears in this chain with a coefficient of absolute value greater than~$1$; otherwise it is \emph{orientation-preserving}.
+A class $G$ is \emph{orientation-reversing} if any cell of codimension 1 appears in this chain with a coefficient of absolute value greater than~$1$; otherwise it is \emph{orientation-preserving}.

-In the Rössler case, studied via $\mathcal{T}_R$, the generatex class $G_1$ is orientation-preserving, whereas $G_2$ is orientation-reversing.
-When considered as isolated surfaces, $G_1$ is homeomorphic to a standard cylinder, while $G_2$ forms a Möbius band.
-In the Lorenz case, studied via $\mathcal{T}_L$, all three generatex classes are orientation-preserving.